feldera/feldera/docs/docs/what-is-dbsp.md

   data.
 DBSP does not store tables, since it is not a database, so table definitions do not reserve disk space or other storage.

-* SQL view definitions with `CREATE VIEW` specify analyses.
+* SQL view definitions with `CREATE VIEW` specify transformations and computations.
 Views may draw data from tables and from other views.
   DBSP provides powerful SQL analysis features, including time-series operators.

 A program defines a computation, but it doesn't specify the source or destination for data.
 Those are the province of **connectors** and